 This course investigates instructional Planning for exceptional students and the use of assessment data to inform instruction.
 Basic issues in measurement are examined including formal and informal assessment, technical issues (bias, reliability, and validity), strengths and limitations, test interpretation, and test accommodations.
 Response to Intervention, the referral processes and nondiscriminatory assessment is thoroughly reviewed.
-Academic and social- emotional needs of student with disabilities, from birth through adolescence,, are studied with emphasis on individualized educational planning..
-Prerequisites:, ED3105, ED3110, ED3115, or ED3120.
+Academic and social- emotional needs of student with disabilities, from birth through adolescence, are studied with emphasis on individualized educational planning.
+Prerequisites: ED3105, ED3110, ED3115, or ED3120.

-ED3205 Instruction in English Language Arts and Literacy in the Inclusive Elementary Classroom 3 credits
+ED3205 Instruction in English Language Arts & Literacy in the Inclusive Elementary Classroom 3 credits

 This course develops teacher candidates' fundamental knowledge of language and literacy and the pedagogical skills and practices needed to support children's development of grade-level proficiencies in reading, writing, listening, speaking, viewing, and presenting.
 Candidates will use research-based strategies to develop effective literacy instruction for typical and atypical students, including students at-risk for low achievement, students eligible for special education and students whose home language is not English.
 Content is aligned with the Common Core State Standards in English Language Arts/Literacy, the International Reading Association standards for PreK-Elementary Teachers, and the Council for Exceptional Children.
-Prerequisites: ED3105, ED3110.
+Prerequisites: ED3105 and ED3110.

-ED3206 Instruction in Literacy/Social Studies for the Inclusive Elementary Classroom 3 credits

-This is the second part of a two-part course sequence in literacy and builds on the foundational knowledge gained in ED3205 Literacy.
-Candidates will develop interdisciplinary lesson plans demonstrating their knowledge of the NJCCCS in Social Studies and Common Core English Language Arts curriculum standards to build effective instruction for inclusive K-6 students.
+ED3206 Instruction in Literacy/Social Studies for the Inclusive Elementary Classroom 3 credits knowledge of the NJCCCS in Social Studies and Common Core English Language Arts curriculum standards to build effective instruction for inclusive K-6 students.
 Research-based instructional strategies based on learning theory for the Social Studies and English Language Arts to include the use of children's literature will be highlighted.
 INTASC and CEC standards for instructional planning and strategies, modifying instruction to meet students' diverse needs, and assessment are addressed.
-Prerequisites: Child Development course, ED3100, ED3105, ED3110, ED3115, ED3205.
+Prerequisites: Child Development course, ED3100, ED3105, ED3110, ED3115, and ED3205.